ryanlitalien/ryanlitalien.github.io/_posts/2015-08-10-This-site-was-built-with-hubpressio.md

 image: /assets/img/demopic/10.jpg
 ---

 I needed a "quick", free and server-less blog with domain forwarding.
 I liked the [Jekyll](http://jekyllrb.com/) static site generator, though there were too many caveats.
-The open source projet http://hubpress.io/[HubPress] seemed solid, fork a repo, change a config.json file and then good to go, right?
+The open source project hubpress.io/ seemed solid, fork a repo, change a config.json file and then good to go, right?
 Not so fast.

 I ran into several problems, but mostly were my legacy problems.
 I had previously setup two blogs using [GitHub Pages](https://pages.github.com/).
 One of those projects had a `_config.yml` file that redirected to an old, unused and completely different domain.
 It also didn't help that I had several CNAME redirects setup in AWS Route 53.
 After deleting both old repos, removing A and CNAME records within AWS, we're good to go.